You must have a valid lawful basis in order to process personal data.

 Even if the processing for a new purpose is lawful, you will also need to consider whether it is fair and transparent, and give individuals information about the new purpose.

 How should we document our lawful basis?

-The principle of accountability requires you to be able to demonstrate that you are complying with the GDPR, and have appropriate policies and processes.
+The principle of accountability requires you to be able to demonstrate that you are complying with the UK GDPR, and have appropriate policies and processes.
 This means that you need to be able to show that you have properly considered which lawful basis applies to each processing purpose and can justify your decision.

 You need therefore to keep a record of which basis you are relying on for each processing purpose, and a justification for why you believe it applies.
 There is no standard form for this, as long as you ensure that what you record is sufficient to demonstrate that a lawful basis applies.
 This will help you comply with accountability obligations, and will also help you when writing your privacy notices.